 Health, safety and dignity of sanitation workers

 Sanitation workers provide an invaluable public service, vital to our daily lives and the environment.
-Yet they often work in conditions that expose them to the worst consequences of poor sanitation – debilitating infections, injuries, social stigma and even death – every day.
+Yet they often work in conditions that expose them to the worst consequences of poor sanitation – debilitating infections, injuries, social stigma and even death.

 Meet the workers

-Watch our interviews with sanitation workers and activists in Tanzania, Burkina Faso and India and hear the challenges they face, the changes they want to see and what they want the water, sanitation and hygiene sector to do.
+Watch our interviews with sanitation workers and activists in Tanzania, Burkina Faso and India to hear about the challenges they face, the changes they want to see and what they want the water, sanitation and hygiene sector to do.

 Julius, Juma and Milinga

-Meet Bande Alidou.
-He works emptying pit latrines in Ouagadougou, Burkina Faso, and has started an association of pit emptiers.
-In 2017, the Ministry of Water and Sanitation gave him with an award for advocating better health and safety protection for other sanitation workers.
+Bande Alidou empties pit latrines in Ouagadougou, Burkina Faso, and has started an association of pit emptiers.
+In 2017, the Ministry of Water and Sanitation gave him with an award for advocating for better health and safety protection for other sanitation workers.

-This is Bezwada Wilson, national convener for Delhi-based Safai Karmachari Andolan (Sanitation Workers Movement) in India.
-He is an activist who speaks up around the world for the rights of sanitation workers in his home country of India and beyond.
+Bezwada Wilson is the national convener for Delhi-based Safai Karmachari Andolan (Sanitation Workers Movement) in India.
+He is an activist who speaks up around the world for the rights of sanitation workers in his home country and beyond.